ammarlodhi255/student_performance_indicator_end-to-end_implementation/README.md

 3. Model Training :

-   - In this phase base model is tested .
-The best model found was catboost regressor.
+   - In this phase, all the models are trained and evaluated.
+The best model found was Linear Regression.
-   - After this hyperparameter tuning is performed on catboost and knn model.
+   - After this hyperparameter tuning is also performed prior to selecting the best model.
-   - A final VotingRegressor is created which will combine prediction of catboost, xgboost and knn models.
-   - This model is saved as pickle file.
+   - This model is saved as pickle file to be used for the predict pipeline.

 4. Prediction Pipeline :
    - This pipeline converts given data into dataframe and has various functions to load pickle files and predict the final results in python.

 5. Flask App creation :